 If you are based in the United Kingdom and want or need UK-based servers, then the Moodle Hosting from Squirrel has a number of packages for different levels of size, traffic and user base, which look like good value.

-For those based in the USA and Canada, or even worldwide, Bluehost is one of our favourite web hosting companies, as in addition to great value hosting, they offer the best in 24/7 customer service, with highly knowledgable staff.
+For those based in the USA and Canada, or even worldwide, Bluehost is one of our favourite web hosting companies, as in addition to great value hosting, they offer the best in 24/7 customer service, with highly knowledgeable staff.
 They have technical support based in North America, with English as their first language – which I often find leads to quicker and better communication.

 Companies or education providers with mission critical learning platforms that need to be developed quickly, effectively and for a large user base may want to engage the services of an official Moodle Partner.